CorefluxCommunity/CorefluxEdgeMonitorDemo/README.md

-# CorefluxIoTDataDisplay
+# Coreflux Edge Monitor Demo

-CorefluxIoTDataDisplay is a demonstration project that visualizes real-time data from IoT edge devices.
+Coreflux Edge Monitor Demo is a demonstration project that visualizes real-time data from IoT edge devices.
 Utilizing Flask for the web interface and Paho MQTT for subscribing to topics, it showcases how data sent to a Coreflux MQTT broker can be securely received and displayed.
 This project is perfect for learning how to integrate IoT device data with web technologies for real-time monitoring and visualization.

 ## Features